 Being informed is important, but there is such a thing as “too much”.
 Breaks from news can support our mental health and allow us to stay engaged and healthy for the duration of this season.

-Election 2024: A Guide to Managing Your Mental Health this Election Season
+A Guide to Managing Your Mental Health This Election Season

 In this guide, you’ll find strategies to support your mental health leading up to the election, on election day, and in the hours and days following.